Healing Through Movement & Nutrition

 +

-Rehabilitation should begin within 24-48 hours after medical stabilization, even while still in hospital.
-Early mobilization prevents complications like pneumonia, blood clots, contractures, and pressure sores.
-Initial activities include bed exercises, sitting balance, and positioning.
-Research shows patients who start rehabilitation early achieve significantly better outcomes.
-However, it's never too late to benefit from therapy - even patients months or years post-stroke can improve with proper rehabilitation program.
+Rehabilitation should begin within 24-48 hours after medical stabilization.
+Early movement prevents complications like pneumonia, blood clots, and stiffness.
+Research shows patients who start early achieve significantly better outcomes.
+However, it's never too late - even patients months or years post-stroke can improve.

 +

-Most stroke survivors regain ability to walk, though timeline and level of independence vary.
-About 65-85% of stroke patients achieve independent walking, though many require assistive devices initially.
-Factors affecting walking recovery include stroke severity, leg strength, balance, sensation, cognitive function, and rehabilitation intensity.
-Gait training progression typically moves from parallel bars to walker to cane to independent walking over weeks to months.
-Even patients with severe initial paralysis can often achieve functional walking with proper intensive rehabilitation.
-Our specialized gait training programs at PhysioNutra focus on normal walking patterns and progressive independence.
+About 65-85% of stroke patients achieve independent walking, though many need assistive devices initially.
+Timeline varies based on severity, strength, balance, and rehabilitation intensity.
+Progression typically moves from parallel bars to walker to cane to independent walking over weeks to months.

 Begin Your Stroke Recovery Journey Today

-Don't let stroke limit your potential.
-Our specialized neuro-rehabilitation team has helped hundreds regain independence and quality of life.
-Early intervention and intensive therapy yield best results - every day counts.
+Our specialized neuro-rehabilitation team has helped hundreds regain independence.
+Early intervention yields best results - every day counts.

 Call: +91 94177 91833 WhatsApp Us